forestdb/forestdb.org/models/lxz-chinese-scope.md

 }
 ~~~~

-When the QUDs are about whether or not the event has happend ('all feed' or 'none feed'), the endorsement rate of ambiguous sentence in surface scope condition increased to a greater extent than in inverse scope condition, which is similar to children's preference.
+When the QUDs are about whether or not the event has happened ('all feed' or 'none feed'), the endorsement rate of ambiguous sentence in surface scope condition increased to a greater extent than in inverse scope condition, which is similar to children's preference.

 #### State Priors

-We manipulated the state priors for English models and to see their impacts on the endorsement rate of the ambiguous "not-two" utterance in model predictions.
+We manipulated the state priors for English models to see their impacts on the endorsement rate of the ambiguous "not-two" utterance in model predictions.
 The state priors were set up as below for each behavioral experiment, with all the other parameters set up as the default values:

 ~~~~
 // For Expt 1 in Lidz & Musolino (2002)